freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 Pick a challenge markdown file from the options above.

-### Skim through the video associated with the challenge and create a mutiple choice question
+### Skim through the video associated with the challenge and create a multiple-choice question

 First, find the videoId.

 For example, in the following code from the header of a video challenge markdown file, the videoId is "nVAaxZ34khk".
-On GitHub, the information should be layed out in a table format.
+On GitHub, the information should be laid out in a table format.
 ```
 ---
 id: 5e9a093a74c4063ca6f7c14d